tmroeder/meter-rhythm/README.md

-# The original applet

-The java files in this directory make up the original applet implementation from 1998.
-The code quality is low and there aren't any automatic tests.
-But this is the version that was originally published.

-To run the original applet, first compile the code with `javac Rhythm.java`, then call `appletviewer page.html` or `javaws page.html`.
-The `appletviewer` program will produce fewer complaints, since it is intended for debugging, not production code.
+# Meter as Rhythm

+The Java source in this directory was originally an applet that demonstrated concepts from Chapter 7 of Christopher Hasty's Meter as Rhythm.
+It has been slightly updated from the original 1998 version to run as a desktop Java application from a jar file.
+The code has otherwise been left in its original state.

 # Creating a JAR file